arthi2900/app1/docs/prd.md

   - After 3 failed attempts: Lock exam for 10 minutes
 - Password stored encrypted in database
 - Teacher can share password via separate channel (email, SMS, in-class)
+\n### 9.10 Exam Deletion Feature

+#### 9.10.1 Delete Button Placement
+**Teacher Interface**:
+- Delete button available in following locations:
+  - **Draft Exams Tab**: Delete button for each exam card
+  - **Scheduled Exams Tab**: Delete button for each exam card (with restrictions)
+  - **Completed Exams Tab**: Delete button for each exam card (with restrictions)
+  - **Exam Details Page**: Delete button in action buttons section
+- Delete button styling:
+  - Red color to indicate destructive action
+  - Icon: Trash/Delete icon
+  - Text: 'Delete' or 'Delete Exam'
+\n**Principal Interface**:
+- Delete button available in following locations:
+  - **All Exams Tab**: Delete button for self-created exams only
+  - **Completed Exams Tab**: Delete button for self-created exams only (with restrictions)
+  - **Exam Details Page**: Delete button for self-created exams only
+- Delete button styling: Same as teacher interface

+#### 9.10.2 Delete Restrictions and Validation
+\n**For Teachers**:
+- **Draft Exams**:
+  - Can be deleted anytime
+  - No restrictions\n  - Confirmation dialog required
+- **Pending Approval Exams**:
+  - Cannot be deleted directly
+  - Must withdraw exam first (returns to draft status)
+  - Then can be deleted as draft exam
+- **Scheduled Exams**:
+  - Can be deleted only if:\n    - No students have started the exam
+    - Exam has not yet reached start time
+  - Validation check:\n    - Query student_exam_attempts table for this exam_id
+    - If any student has attempt_status != 'Not Started', prevent deletion
+  - Error message: 'Cannot delete exam.
+Some students have already started this exam.'
+  - Confirmation dialog required with warning
+- **Ongoing Exams**:
+  - Cannot be deleted
+  - Delete button disabled or hidden
+  - Tooltip: 'Cannot delete ongoing exam.
+Please wait until exam is completed.'
+- **Completed Exams**:\n  - Can be deleted only if:
+    - Results have been published
+    - Exam has been archived (30 days after completion)
+  - Validation check:
+    - Check if results published\n    - Check if 30 days have passed since end_datetime
+  - Error message: 'Cannot delete exam.
+Results must be published and exam must be archived (30 days after completion).'
+  - Confirmation dialog required with strong warning

+**For Principal**:
+- Same restrictions as teachers for self-created exams
+- Cannot delete exams created by teachers
+- Delete button not shown for teacher-created exams
+\n#### 9.10.3 Delete Confirmation Dialog
+**Dialog Layout**:
+- Title: 'Delete Exam?'
+- Warning icon (red exclamation mark)
+- Message:\n  - For Draft: 'Are you sure you want to delete this exam?
+This action cannot be undone.'
+  - For Scheduled: 'Are you sure you want to delete this scheduled exam?
+Students will no longer be able to access it.
+This action cannot be undone.'\n  - For Completed: 'Are you sure you want to delete this completed exam?
+All student attempts, results, and analytics data will be permanently deleted.
+This action cannot be undone.'
+- Exam details summary:\n  - Exam name
+  - Class and Subject
+  - Total students (for scheduled/completed)\n  - Students attempted (for completed)
+- Checkbox: 'I understand that this action is permanent and cannot be undone'\n- Action buttons:
+  - 'Cancel': Close dialog without deleting
+  - 'Delete Exam': Confirm deletion (enabled only after checkbox is checked)
+    - Red color to indicate destructive action
+\n#### 9.10.4 Delete Process
+**Backend Workflow**:
+1. Validate user permissions:\n   - Check if user is creator of exam\n   - Check if user has delete permission\n2.
+Validate exam status and restrictions:
+   - Check exam_status\n   - Check student attempts (for scheduled exams)
+   - Check results published and archive status (for completed exams)
+3. If validation passes:
+   - Delete related records in cascading order:\n     - student_exam_attempts (all attempts for this exam)
+     - exam_sections (section mappings)\n     - online_exams (exam record)
+   - Log deletion action in audit log (future feature)
+4. Return success response
+5. If validation fails:
+   - Return error response with specific reason
+\n**Frontend Workflow**:
+1. User clicks 'Delete' button
+2. Show confirmation dialog
+3. User checks confirmation checkbox
+4. User clicks 'Delete Exam' button
+5. Show loading spinner: 'Deleting exam...'
+6. Send delete request to backend
+7. On success:
+   - Show success message: 'Exam deleted successfully.'
+   - Remove exam from list
+   - Redirect to exams list page
+8. On error:
+   - Show error message with reason
+   - Close dialog\n
+#### 9.10.5 Cascade Deletion
+**Database Cascade Rules**:
+- When exam is deleted from online_exams table:
+  - All records in exam_sections table with matching exam_id are automatically deleted (CASCADE)
+  - All records in student_exam_attempts table with matching exam_id are automatically deleted (CASCADE)\n- Foreign key constraints ensure referential integrity
+\n**Data Loss Warning**:
+- Deletion is permanent and irreversible
+- All student attempts, answers, and results are permanently deleted
+- All exam analytics and reports are permanently deleted
+- Confirmation dialog must clearly communicate this\n
+#### 9.10.6 Alternative to Deletion: Archive Feature (Future Enhancement)
+**Archive Functionality**:
+- Instead of permanent deletion, exams can be archived
+- Archived exams:\n  - Not shown in active exams list
+  - Moved to 'Archived Exams' section
+  - Can be restored if needed
+  - Student data preserved
+- Archive button available for completed exams
+- Archived exams can be permanently deleted after extended period (e.g., 1 year)
 \n## 10.
 Teacher Dashboard and Functions

 ### 10.1 Teacher Login - Dashboard Overview